choshun/sequence-old/README.md

 ## /sequence

-raw json of time signatures, and things to do
+raw json of time signatures, and things to do.
+Time is in fraction of 1 measure, so .25 at 60bpm is .25 secs

 ```javascript
 var SEQUENCE = [